 If you’re like many people, when the temperature increases, you can’t wait to get outside and enjoy and explore nature.
 While you’re enjoying scenic views and the smell of the blooming earth, stay mindful of poison ivy, poison oak, and poison sumac.
-Here are the facts you need to know about these poisonous plants commonly found in nature.
+Here are the facts you need to know about these poisonous plants commonly found in nature, so you can stay safe this summer.

 Table of Contents